IBM-Bluemix-Docs/app-launch/install-sdk.md

 The App Launch Client SDKs are currently available for Android and iOS.
 Below are the links to download and install platform specific SDKs.

-Read through the 'README' document in the SDK for detailed information on installation and technical concepts.
+Refer the 'README' document in the SDK for detailed information on installation and technical concepts.

 {: shortdesc}